-The company has applied IFRS16 from 1 April 2019.
-Contracts entered into by the company on certain property, motor vehicles and items of machinery contain leases and the Company has recognised these as lease liabilities, with a corresponding right of use asset.
+The Company has applied IFRS16.
+Contracts entered into by the Company on certain property, motor vehicles and items of machinery contain leases and the Company has recognised these as lease liabilities, with a corresponding right of use asset.
 There are no restrictions placed upon the Company by entering into these leases.